About arc42

 Security & Privacy

 Our application will only allow the users themselves to see its own results, without considering some rankings that will involve all users.
+Also for entering into the application you must be authorized, you cannot jump through the url between different windows.

 Performance

 Our application will be loading tests to confirm that runs correctly under “heavy conditions” in which there is much traffic of users.
+For example, for 10 users our application is going to answer in the same way, related with response times, than if there is only one user.

 1.3.
 Stakeholders